RolfKr/Days/README.md

 # Days

 Lets the user create Journals for logging every experience in their life.
+User can share their journals, or keep them private.

 Connects to Firebase backend, using Firestore and Storage, as well as Authentication.